concur/concur-platform-sdk-dotnet/README.md

 * Concur.Connect.__V1.ConnectService__ - This service class is only useful if you need to submit receipts to an expense report, to an expense entry, or to an invoice (A.K.A. payment request).
 This service class was only incorporated to the ConcurPlatform library because we wanted to isolate in this class any functionality related to the old version 1.0 of Concur web services which were not available yet in version 3.0.
 * Concur.Authentication.__AuthenticationService__ - This service class is only useful if you need to manage OAuth tokens.
 It abstracts calls to the [Native Flow Token service](https://developer.concur.com/oauth-20/native-flow), the [Refresh Token service](https://developer.concur.com/oauth-20/refreshing-access-tokens), and the [Revoke Token service](https://developer.concur.com/oauth-20/working-access-tokens/revoking-access-tokens).
 You shouldn't need to use this service class in scenarios where you already have an OAuth token and you aren't planning to revoke or refresh it.

 The [SDK samples](https://github.com/concur/concur-platform-sdk-dotnet/tree/master/sample) exemplifies the usage of the above classes.
 [Click here](https://github.com/concur/concur-platform-sdk-dotnet/blob/master/sample/_shared/ClientLibraryFacade.cs) to jump directly to a C# file shared by all samples and where all 3 classes above are instantiated and used.
-Otherwise, see the [Hello Expense Report Sample](#hello-expense).
+Otherwise, see the Hello Expense Report Sample mentioned previously.

 #### Method Name Pattern